 The Galil ARM automatic rifle, which was in service with the Israel Defense Forces (IDF) until 2007, was created on the basis of the Soviet AK.
-This is according to the Kalashnikov Club.
+This is written by the Kalashnikov Club.

-Soviet engineer Mikhail Kalashnikov developed the AK assault rifle (7.62 mm caliber) in 1947.
-Later, the Finnish company Valmet obtained a license to manufacture the assault rifle.
-In 1962, it launched the production of the Rk.
+Soviet engineer Mikhail Kalashnikov developed the AK assault rifle (caliber 7.62 mm) in 1947.
+Later, the Finnish company Valmet received a license to manufacture the assault rifle.
+In 1962, it launched the production of Rk.
 62.

 In the late sixties, the Israel Defense Forces decided to develop an assault rifle for the 5.45 mm cartridge.
-Uziel Gal (creator of the Uzi submachine gun) and Israel Galili (formerly Balashnikov) participated in the development of prototypes.
+Uziel Gal (creator of the Uzi submachine gun) and Israel Galili (former surname - Balashnikov) also took part in the development of prototypes.

 In 1973, the Galil ARM assault rifle was put into service.
 It was produced on equipment purchased from Finnish gunsmiths.